College ValuesNews & Announcements Educational ExcellenceCampus & FacilitiesSenior Leadership TeamCollege CorporationStaff VacanciesPolicies

 The T Level in Health (Supporting the Adult Nursing Team) is equivalent to 3 A Levels and is a suitable course option if you are passionate about a career in the health sector, with a particular focus on supporting the adult nursing team.
 The T Level will combine classroom work with work experience placements across the 2-year course, developing core knowledge and relevant career specific skills.
 This ensures that you have the knowledge and skills needed to progress onto health-related university courses, apprenticeships or employment.

-The Health and Social Care department has four dedicated teaching rooms in the Elm building.
-You will have access to textbooks for the duration of the course which you are expected to use productively along with self-directed internet research to complete your assignments.
-This course will be delivered and led by the Health and Social Care department with specific support from Science specialists.
+The T-Level in Health is led by the Health & Social Care department with support from Science specialists.
+We have four dedicated teaching rooms in the Elm building and a specialist clinical room.
+You will have access to textbooks and a wide range of resources for the duration of the course which you are expected to use productively along with directed independent learning and internet research to complete your assessments.

 The programme of study features a combination of classroom learning and an industry placement: